H&M Is So Vetements Right Now

-It's no secret fast-fashion retailers pull "inspiration" from the most popular runway trends and design houses (some do it more than others).
+It's no secret fast-fashion retailers pull "inspiration" from the most popular runway trends and design houses.
 But every so often, a label comes along that's not just showing a new style — it's creating a revolution, disrupting the way people dress, which sets a path for other companies, both luxury and accessible, to follow.
 And that's when you know something is kind of a big deal.

 In 2016, this type of trickle-down trail can also be referred to as "the Vetements effect."
 When the world was first introduced to Demna Gvasalia's creative genius — which included bizarre silhouettes; too-long sleeves; and extra-wide, quarterback-style shoulders — many likely shrugged it off as yet another over-the-top, Fashion Week extravaganza.
 Six seasons later (and an added role as creative director of Balenciaga), Gvasalia's aesthetic has become a phenomenon — and one of the strongest influences in the industry today.